grab/app-sizer/docs/plugin.md

 ## Getting Started

-1. Add the plugin to your root `build.gradle`:
+1. Add the plugin to your root `build.gradle`

 ```groovy
 buildscript {